-A short distance up the cliffs on the eastern side is a small rock arch, just big enough to sit under, with views out to sea.
-Continuing eastwards, but descending again some smaller caves are reached, one of which is known as Deborah's Hole and is about 10 yards long.
+A short distance up the cliffs east of the beach is a rock arch, just big enough to sit under, with views out to sea.
+Continuing east, but descending again, some small caves are reached, the second of which is known as Deborah's Hole and is about 10 yards long.
 The last of these small caves is Ogof Asgwrn Mochyn.

 Parking is available on Pilton Green Common (Grid Ref: SS446871 / Lat : 51.5608°N, Lon : 4.2421°W), from where a straight-line footpath leads across several fields to the coastal path.
 The path ahead leads to Foxhole Slade, and the Knave is about 600 yards to the west.
 Final access to the shore involves a steep descent down one of two gullies from the coastal path.